Dehalococcoides: Applications

-Dehalococcoides can uniquely transform many highly toxic and/or persistent compounds that are not transformed by any other known bacteria, in addition to halogenated compounds that other common organohalide respirers utilize.
+Dehalococcoides can uniquely transform many highly toxic and/or persistent compounds that are not transformed by any other known bacteria, in addition to halogenated compounds that other common organohalide respirers use.
 For example, common compounds such as chlorinated dioxins, benzenes, PCBs, phenols and many other aromatic substrates can be reduced into less harmful chemical forms.
-However, dehalococcoides are currently the only known dechlorinating bacteria with the unique ability to degrade the highly recalcitrant, tetrachloroethene (PCE) and tricholoroethene (TCE) compounds into less-toxic forms that are more suitable for environmental conditions, and thus utilized in bioremediation.
+However, dehalococcoides are currently the only known dechlorinating bacteria with the unique ability to degrade the highly recalcitrant, tetrachloroethene (PCE) and Trichloroethylene (TCE) compounds into more suitable for environmental conditions, and thus used in bioremediation.
 Their capacity to grow by using contaminants allows them to proliferate in contaminated soil or groundwater, offering promise for in situ decontamination efforts.

-The process of transforming halogenated pollutants to non-toxic compounds involves different reductive enzymes.
-D. mccartyi strain BAV1 is able to reduce vinyl chloride, a toxic contaminant that usually originates from landfills, to ethene by using a special vinyl chloride reductase thought to be coded for by the bvcA gene.
+The process of transforming halogenated pollutants to non-halogenated compounds involves different reductive enzymes.
+D. mccartyi strain BAV1 is able to reduce vinyl chloride, a contaminant that usually originates from landfills, to ethene by using a special vinyl chloride reductase thought to be coded for by the bvcA gene.
 A chlorobenzene reductive dehalogenase has also been identified in the strain CBDB1.

 Several companies worldwide now use Dehalococcoides-containing mixed cultures in commercial remediation efforts.
 In mixed cultures, other bacteria present can augment the dehalogenation process by producing metabolic products that can be used by Dehalococcoides and others involved in the degradation process.
 For example, Dehalococcoides sp. strain WL can work alongside Dehalobacter in a step-wise manner to degrade vinyl chloride: Dehalobacter converts 1,1,2-TCA to vinyl chloride, which is subsequently degraded by Dehalococcoides.
-Also, the addition of electron acceptors is needed - they are converted to hydrogen in situ by other bacteria present, which can then be used as an electron source by Dehalococcoides.
+Also, the addition of electron acceptors is needed – they are converted to hydrogen in situ by other bacteria present, which can then be used as an electron source by Dehalococcoides.
 MEAL (a methanol, ethanol, acetate, and lactate mixture) is documented to have been used as substrate.
-In the US, BAV1 was patented for the in situ reductive dechlorination of vinyl chlorides and dichloroethenes in 2007.
+In the US, BAV1 was patented for the in situ reductive dechlorination of vinyl chlorides and dichloroethylenes in 2007.
 D. mccartyi in high-density dechlorinating bioflocs have also been used in ex situ bioremediation.